FaithOzoanieke/alx-higher_level_programming/0x08-python-more_classes/README.md

 Learning Objectives
 -------------------

-At the end of this project, you are expected to be able to [explain to anyone](https://alx-intranet.hbtn.io/rltoken/hOViVT2nJU8jeBxvw52bjw "explain to anyone"), **without the help of Google**:
+At the end of this very project, you are expected to be able to [explain to anyone](https://alx-intranet.hbtn.io/rltoken/hOViVT2nJU8jeBxvw52bjw "explain to anyone"), **without the help of Google**:

 ### General